cybertacts/cybertacts/README.markdown

 Here are some ideas to get you started:

--  I�m currently working on ...
+-  I’m currently working on ...
--  I�m currently learning ...
+-  I’m currently learning ...
--  I�m looking to collaborate on ...
+-  I’m looking to collaborate on ...
--  I�m looking for help with ...
+-  I’m looking for help with ...
 -  Ask me about ...
 -  How to reach me: ...
 -  Pronouns: ...